VirgileD/transparent-proxy/README.md

 **This is fork project from https://github.com/ryanchapman/go-any-proxy, but add a few features.**

-# Any Proxy
+# Transparent Proxy

-go-any-proxy is a server that can transparently proxy any tcp connection through an upstream proxy server.
+transparent-proxy is a server that can transparently proxy any tcp connection through an upstream proxy server.
 This type of setup is common in corporate environments.
 It is written in golang and has been load tested with 10,000 concurrent connections successfully on a Vyatta running a 64-bit kernel.

 ## More info

-For more info, see http://blog.rchapman.org/post/47406142744/transparently-proxying-http-and-https-connections
+For more info, see original post http://blog.rchapman.org/post/47406142744/transparently-proxying-http-and-https-connections

 ## Authentication